Contact process with viral load

-This does not necessarily lead to the same result.
+This does not necessarily lead to the same result as if an individual recovers after a time period distributed according to $\mu$ following an infection.
 The distinction is especially clear for $a<1$, since in \cite[Proposition~7]{fontes2019renewalI} it is shown that there exists some $\varepsilon>0$ so that for large $n$ time intervals of length up to $2^{\varepsilon n}$ contain one or more recovery events with a probability lower than $2^{-\varepsilon n}$.

 This is exploited in the proof strategy to show that $\lambda_c(a)=0$ in \cite{fontes2019renewalI}.
 One could say that the typical strategy is used to show absence of a subcritical regime, which is to find a finite substructure that can keep the infection alive for an exponential length of time.
 This provides the infection with enough time to find the next substructure in a different part of the graph.
 Another example in which this is used is for the standard contact process on Galton-Watson trees with a heavy-tailed offspring distribution.
 Here a so-called star, a vertex with an exceptional high number of offspring, takes on this role; see Huang and Durrett \cite{huang2020contact} for more details.